kongware/ftor/README.md

 ## Function Type

-You can easily create typed functions with the `Fun` constructor both as a declaration or inline as an expression.
+You can easily create typed functions with the `Fun` constructor wherever an expression is allowed.
 It takes a mandatory type signature and an arrow - that's all.
 While explicit type signatures might be laborious at first, you will appreciate their self-documenting character.

 ftor's type signatures deviate from Haskell's, though.
 An important difference are the parentheses, which have to enclose every function signature: